rwaldron/tc39-notes/es8/2017-03/mar-21.md

 #### Conclusion/Resolution

-Bradley will help out and the will report back in 2+ months.
+Bradley will help out and they will report back in 2+ months.

 ## Day ending.....